martin-chobanyan/transfer-visualization/README.md

 There are two main parts to this repo:
 - **feature_vis**: a python package which is a partial pytorch implementation of the tensorflow feature visualization library [lucid](https://github.com/tensorflow/lucid).
-- **transfer**: a set of python scripts which perform the fine-tuning task, generate the feature visualizations using `feature_vis`, and compares the change in the resulting visualizations.
+- **transfer**: a collection of python scripts which perform the fine-tuning task, generate the feature visualizations using `feature_vis`, and compare the change in the resulting visualizations.

 ## feature_vis